teuk/mediabot_v3/docs/FULLOP.md

 ## Privileged exceptions

-A restrictive MODE is accepted only when the actor resolves to an authenticated Mediabot identity that is either:
+A human actor's restrictive MODE requires an authenticated Mediabot identity that is either:

 - a global `Administrator`, `Master` or `Owner`; or
 - assigned access level 75 or greater on that channel.